emotion-js/emotion/packages/babel-preset-css-prop/README.md

   )
 ```

-_In addition to the custom pragma, this example includes `babel-plugin-emotion` transforms that are enabled by default._
+_In addition to the custom JSX factory, this example includes `babel-plugin-emotion` transforms that are enabled by default._

 ## Options